Heads of Laboratories

 Revealing monogenic holes in the immune defense of otherwise healthy children also has profound clinical implications, offering many families worldwide the possibility of molecular diagnosis and genetic counseling as well as treatments aimed at restoring a deficient immune response.
 Children with impaired IFN-γ production, for example, are prone to tuberculosis and benefit from IFN-γ, whereas patients with impaired IFN-α/β production are prone to herpes simplex encephalitis and may benefit from IFN-α.

 Dr. Casanova was an international research scholar with the Howard Hughes Medical Institute from 2005 to 2008 and was elected to the European Molecular Biology Organization in 2005.
-Dr. Casanova was the recipient of the Professor Lucien Dautrebande Pathophysiology Foundation Prize in 2004, the Richard Lounsbery Award in 2008, the Oswald Avery Award from the Infectious Disease Society of America in 2009, the E. Mead Johnson Award from the Society for Pediatric Research in 2010, the InBev Baillet-Latour Health Prize in 2011, and the Ilse and Helmut Wachter Foundation Award and the Milstein Award in 2012.
+Dr. Casanova was the recipient of the Professor Lucien Dautrebande Pathophysiology Foundation Prize in 2004, the Richard Lounsbery Award in 2008, the E. Mead Johnson Award from the Society for Pediatric Research in 2010, the InBev Baillet-Latour Health Prize in 2011, the Ilse and Helmut Wachter Foundation Award and the Milstein Award in 2012, and the Robert Koch Prize and the Sanofi – Institut Pasteur Award in 2014.